 - Always use extension tubing with a leg bag.
 This will keep the leg bag in place on the calf and prevent tension on the catheter.
 The extension tubing can be cut to fit the length of the person’s leg.
 A nurse can help you decide what length is required.

-- Remember to keep a large loop in the catheter tubing from the point where it exits the body to the extension tubing in order to prevent tugging or tension and the catheter accidentally being pulled out.
+- Remember to keep a large loop in the catheter tubing from the point where it exits the body to the extension tubing in order to prevent tugging or tension and the catheter from accidentally being pulled out.

 - Keep in mind that once the urinary catheter is in place, there will always be some bacteria in the bladder.
 This is considered the new norm.

-- If the bacteria causes symptoms of an infection, such as fever, chills, or abdominal pain, an antibiotic will need to be prescribed.
+- If the bacteria causes symptoms of an infection such as fever, chills, or abdominal pain, an antibiotic will need to be prescribed.
 Confusion is another symptom of a systemic urine infection.
-If any of these symptoms are present notify the person’s doctor or nurse practitioner straight away.
+If any of these symptoms are present, notify the person’s doctor or nurse practitioner straight away.